Advance Vermont Releases Data Dashboard

 Who We Are

 For the benefit of our residents and our state, we rally leaders across sectors to support the people of Vermont to earn postsecondary credentials.

 Vermont can be the best place to be a student and a worker.
 Increasingly, education and training after high school is necessary for the people of Vermont to secure jobs that meet their individual needs.
 Such jobs are the building blocks of fulfilling, healthy lives that in turn produce vibrant communities and a resilient state economy.
 In support of this end, our mission is to grow the number of Vermonters with postsecondary credentials, increase equity in educational attainment, and strengthen connections among education, training, and employment so that everyone can shape and share Vermont’s prosperity.

-In alignment with national efforts to increase postsecondary attainment, the State established a postsecondary attainment goal to grow the number of working-age Vermonters with a credential of value to 70 percent by 2025.
-As of 2017, Vermont was at 50 percent.
+In alignment with national efforts to increase postsecondary attainment, the state established a postsecondary attainment goal to grow the number of working-age Vermonters with a credential of value to 70 percent by 2025.
+As of 2018, Vermont was at 51 percent.
 To meet the state goal, 68,000 more Vermont residents must possess a credential in the next 6 years.
 The good news?
 With approximately 200,000 people in Vermont eligible to earn their first postsecondary credential, the goal is achievable through collective, statewide effort.

 Education beyond high school is a key determinant of economic opportunity and social mobility, but access, affordability, and attainment aren’t equitable.
 Addressing systemic institutional, societal, and policy structures that effect historically marginalized students is both a moral and practical necessity.

 In order to meet Vermont’s postsecondary attainment goal, the State identified four policy priorities through Act 80 of 2019: